FaSha20/System2-projects/1- NeuroSymbolic/README.markdown

-# NeuroSymbolic.ipynb - README
+# NeuroSymbolic

 ## Overview
-`NeuroSymbolic.ipynb` is a Jupyter notebook for a System 2 course (Spring 2025) homework by Fatemeh Shahhosseini (403206519).
-It explores **Neurosymbolic AI**, using seq2seq models to generate programs for **Visual Question Answering (VQA)**, combining natural language and visual reasoning for interpretable AI.
+This notebook explores **Neurosymbolic AI**, using seq2seq models to generate programs for **Visual Question Answering (VQA)**, combining natural language and visual reasoning for interpretable AI.

 ## Purpose
 Demonstrates generating programs with seq2seq models for VQA, where programs act as symbols and seq2seq models as neural structures, leveraging a compositional program space for generalizable solutions.

-## Structure
-- **Markdown Cells**: Introduce the assignment, student info, and neurosymbolic VQA concepts, with a base64-encoded image.
-- **Code Cells**: Likely include Python code for:
-  - Loading VQA datasets (e.g., CLEVR) and models (e.g., 6.43GB weights).
-  - Implementing and training a seq2seq model for program generation.
-  - Evaluating VQA performance.
-- **Widgets**: Show download progress for datasets/models using Jupyter widgets.

 ## Key Components
 - **Neurosymbolic Framework**: Programs as symbols, seq2seq models (e.g., Transformer/RNN) as neural components.